Biology Licensure Program (6-12)

 What You'll Study

 The normal course load for the 39-hour MAED program is 12 hours per semester and 6 hours/summer session.
 Students beginning the program as dual status may take one or more courses during the academic semester.
-Students must complete a minimum of 6-9 hours of professional education courses and all science content course requirements for licensure prior to the fall field experience.
+Students must complete 12 hours of professional education courses and all science content course requirements for licensure prior to the fall field experience.
 The Praxis II exam must be passed prior to student teaching in the spring.

 - EDEP 5154 Psych Found. of Educ. for Pre-service Teachers (3 hrs)